nephio-project/docs/content/en/docs/architecture.md

 Nephio core is a collection of operators and functions that perform the fundamental aspects of Nephio use cases, independent of the specifics of vendor implementations.

-The controllers for OAI and Free5GC are represented here as while they are vendor extensions to Nephio they are for now part of the Nephio system.
+The controllers for OAI and Free5GC are represented here.
+Although they are vendor extensions to Nephio, they are for now part of the Nephio system.

 ### Porch